infiniteflight/infiniteflight-docs/getting-started/pilot-user-interface/violations.md

 Violations can either be automatically generated (Level 1) or issued by ATC (Level 2 or 3) and are a way to moderate pilot behavior on the [Training and Expert Servers](/guide/getting-started/home-screen/fly-online#server). **Level 1** Violations can be received on both servers, however **Level 2** and **Level 3** Violations can only be issued on the Expert Server.
-Each server has its own set of rules and minimum grade **(Insert hyperlink to ‘Home Screen User Interface – User Profile’)** requirements, but the Expert Server is for serious users only.
+Each server has its own set of rules and minimum [grade](/guide/getting-started/home-screen/user-profile) requirements, but the Expert Server is for serious users only.
 If the server rules and procedures are not followed, ATC will strictly enforce this and pilots could be issued a Violation.